Morleys Stores: History

 In November 2016, it was confirmed that Morleys had signed up for its ninth store, taking over the vacated former British Home Stores premises at Broadway Shopping Centre, Bexleyheath.
 The new store opened in spring 2017.

-Stores
+In November 2023, the company made a £5.5 million investment in chocolate café chain Knoops Chocolate.

+In March 2025 it was announced that Morleys had taken on the lease of the former Jolly's department store in Bath, which had been closed by its prior occupants House of Fraser the previous year.
+Morleys in Tooting closed on 30 April 2025.